Terrible Crash on Alabama Ave., SE in Washington, D.C.

 Posted on behalf of Goldberg Finnegan, LLC on Apr 20, 2010 in Car Accidents

-On Monday there was a terrible car accident at Alabama Ave. and 36th Street, SE in Washington, D.C. near Beers Elementary School.
+On Monday there was a terrible car accident involving a white van that crashed head on into a Toyota Camry at Alabama Ave. and 36th Street, SE in Washington, D.C. near Beers Elementary School.
 At least one person was killed and 4 children were seriously injured.
-A white van crashed head-on into a Toyota Camry.
 The 4 children injured in the car crash were in the Camry.
 Neighbors have reported that the white van was speeding through the neighborhood prior to the crash and driving recklessly.
 News stations have also reported that the driver of the Toyota Camry involved in the crash has passed away.

 After the head on collision, the van caught fire.
 The D.C.
 Police are still investigating the crash.

 Our thoughts and prayers go out to those injured and killed in this crash.
 The families of those involved should retain a Washington DC car accident attorney to investigate this crash and preserve evidence that may be crucial to the legal case.
 Unfortunately, all too often when there is a catastrophic car crash causing a wrongful death, the families of those involved in the crash are grieving and do not take the necessary steps to preserve evidence necessary to win the legal case.

 A major problem is that in cases such as this there is often limited insurance coverage to compensate all of the victims.
 Therefore, the families of those involved need to consider legal claims not only against the negligent driver who caused the Washington, D.C. car accident, but also claims against the manufacturers of the vehicles to the extent that there might be a product liability claim.
 This requires that evidence, including the salvage of the vehicles, be preserved.